SimonPadbury/baselayer/_src/typography.md

 ### _Long Read_ Example Toggle

-The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `var(--base)` and `var(--prose)` in this main content column.
+The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content column.
 If you are not looking at these docs on a phone or narrow screen, you’ve probably noticed it already in the sidebar.
 But here's another button that does the same:

 <button id="fs-toggle" class="bgblue bg600 h:bg700">&nbsp;size</button>

 ## Code Blocks

-`<code>` tags have monospaced text over a blue background (set by `var(--bgcode)`) with a little padding to improve readability.
+`<code>` tags have monospaced text over a blue background (set by `--bgcode`) with a little padding to improve readability.

 If the `<code>` tag is wrapped in a `<pre>` tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overflow scrolling.